BRUCEBINYE/SnailBaLLsp/README.md

 # SnailBaLLsp

-This repository contains codes of SnailBaLLsp, a hierarchical attention network with staged curriculum learning for multi‐barcoding‐based Gastropoda identification.
+This repository contains codes of **SnailBaLLsp**, a hierarchical attention network with staged curriculum learning for multi‐barcoding‐based Gastropoda identification.
+This model is an improvement of [SnailBaLL](), and is an end-to-end species identification model for hierarchical taxonomy levels of Gastropoda from subclass to species.
 More details about SnailBaLLsp could be found in our [paper]().

 ## Device
 we recommend running SnailBaLLsp with a GPU like NVIDIA GeForce RTX 3090, etc.